Your Baby's First Day

 If you have a baby boy, you will be asked about whether you want your son to have a circumcision performed before you leave the hospital.
 A circumcision is the surgical removal of the foreskin of the penis.
-It is most often done within 2 days after birth.
-There is no medical reason to recommend a circumcision.
-The decision is usually influenced by your cultural background.
-This is a decision that will be yours, so you may want to think about this matter before your delivery.
+It is most often done within 1-2 days after birth.
+This is a decision that will be yours, so you may want to think about and discuss this matter before your delivery.

 Irina Burd, MD, PhD, Maternal Fetal Medicine, Johns Hopkins University, Baltimore, MD.
 Review provided by VeriMed Healthcare Network.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997-

 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.